 The expected opening date is mid-2019, according to SFO.

-New Russian Hill park opening in 2021
+New Russian Hill park opening

 Read more from SF Examiner, details of Francisco Park opening.
 The historical landmark, which is located in what would've been some of the city's most prime real estate will instead be a beautiful stopping point for runners, passersbys and tourists near Fisherman's Wharf.